bellingcat/auto-archiver/docs/source/development/testing.md

-### Testing
+# Testing

+`pytest` is used for testing.
+There are two main types of tests:

+1. 'core' tests which should be run on every change
-Tests are split using `pytest.mark` into 'core' and 'download' tests.
-Download tests will hit the network and make API calls (e.g. Twitter, Bluesky etc.) and should be run regularly to make sure that APIs have not changed.
+2. 'download' tests which hit the network.
+These tests will do things like make API calls (e.g. Twitter, Bluesky etc.) and should be run regularly to make sure that APIs have not changed.

+## Running Tests

+1. Make sure you've installed the dev dependencies with `pytest install --with dev`
-Tests can be run as follows:
+2. Tests can be run as follows:
 ```
+#### Command prefix of 'poetry run' removed here for simplicity
 # run core tests
-pytest -ra -v -m "not download" # or poetry run pytest -ra -v -m "not download"
+pytest -ra -v -m "not download"
 # run download tests
-pytest -ra -v -m "download" # or poetry run pytest -ra -v -m "download"
+pytest -ra -v -m "download"
 # run all tests
-pytest -ra -v # or poetry run pytest -ra -v
+pytest -ra -v
 ```